marcelcastrobr/AWS_solution_architect/container/ECS.markdown

 ## Facts
 - ECS is a container management service that makes it easy to run, stop and manage Docker containers on a cluster.
-- IAM role needs to be associayed with the ECS task definition.
+- IAM role needs to be associated with the ECS task definition.

 ![Elastic Cloud Container](/images/ecs-2.png)